Mariana Griswold Van Rensselaer

 Bronze relief portrait of Mariana Griswold by Augustus Saint-Gaudens, 1888.
 Metropolitan Museum of Art, New York City.

 Mariana Alley Griswold Van Rensselaer (February 21, 1851 – January 20, 1934), usually known as Mrs. Schuyler Van Rensselaer or M. G. Van Rensselaer, was an American author focusing on architectural criticism.
+She wrote articles in American Art Review, Century Magazine, and Garden and Forest (in which she wrote many unattributed articles).

 Early life

-Mariana Alley Griswold was born in New York City on February 21, 1851.
-She was the daughter of George Griswold and Lydia (née Alley) Griswold (1826–1908).
-Her younger brothers were Frank Gray Griswold (1855–1937), the stepfather of Cass Canfield, and George Griswold (1857–1917), the vice president and general manager of the Tuxedo Park Association.
+Mariana Alley Griswold was born in New York City in 1851.
+She was the daughter of George Griswold Jr. and Lydia (née Alley) Griswold (1826–1908).
+Her younger brothers were Frank Gray Griswold (1855–1937), the stepfather of Cass Canfield, and George Griswold (1857–1917), the vice-president and general manager of the Tuxedo Park Association.

 In 1868, she moved with her family to Dresden, Germany, where she remained for five years.

 Career

-She began writing in 1876.
+Van Rensselaer began writing in 1876.
 The first woman architectural critic, she grew in influence in the 1880s.
 However, her publications encompassed also art and landscape architecture criticism, fiction, and children's literature.
-She wrote articles in American Art Review, Century Magazine, and Garden and Forest (in which she wrote many unattributed articles) After refuting an offer to edit the American Art Review in 1881, she began writing for Century Magazine.
-She advocated that the public should view architectural works, not as just the work of the individual firm owners, but the entire firm (particularly about McKim, Mead, and White), and preferred architectural training at colleges for creating intellectual and genteel architects, rather than the on-the-job training which was common at the time.
+After refuting an offer to edit the American Art Review in 1881, she began writing for Century Magazine.
+She advocated that the public should view architectural works, not as just the work of the individual firm owners, but the entire firm (particularly about McKim, Mead, and White), and preferred architectural training at colleges for creating intellectual and genteel architects, rather than the on-the-job training, which was common at the time.

 Around 1890, Van Rensselaer garnered an honorary membership to the American Institute of Architects, and in 1920 to the American Society of Landscape Architects In 1910, she received the degree of D. Litt. from Columbia University, the accomplishment being an extraordinary one for a woman at that time.
 She was awarded the 1923 American Academy of Arts and Letters Gold Medal.
-In 1915, in honor of their deceased son, she donated a collection of reproductions of frescoes, vases, and other objects which illustrate the prehistoric culture of Greece to Fogg Art Museum of Harvard University.
+In 1915, in honor of their deceased son, George, she donated a collection of reproductions of frescoes, vases, and other objects which illustrate the prehistoric culture of Greece to Fogg Art Museum of Harvard University.

-Van Rensselaer also served several charitable organisations, including University Settlement Women's Auxiliary (president from 1896-1898), Jacob A. Riis Neighborhood Settlement, and the New York Infirmary for Women and Children.
-She was president of the Public Education Association of New York from 1899-1906.
+Van Rensselaer also served several charitable organisations, including University Settlement Women's Auxiliary (president from 1896 to 1898), Jacob A. Riis Neighborhood Settlement, and the New York Infirmary for Women and Children.
+She was president of the Public Education Association of New York from 1899 to 1906.
 Although she did vote in 1893 while living in Colorado, she later was involved with New York State Association Opposed to the Extension of Suffrage for Women.

 Personal life

 In 1873, she married Schuyler Van Rensselaer (1845–1884) of the prominent Van Rensselaer family.
 Together, they lived in New Brunswick, New Jersey.
-They had one child, born in February 1875, before her husband, a mining engineer, died in 1884.
+They had one child, born in February 1875, before her husband, a mining engineer, died in March 1884.
+Her father died, in his early 60s, the following month.